 A final third-party option is the use of an umbrella company, which takes the P&I service a step further, operating as an active intermediary between your company and the contractor.
-In some cases, an umbrella company may fill a role resembling a local employer in the foreign country which gives a greater degree of assurance for meeting any legal obligations.
+In some cases, an umbrella company may fill a role resembling a local employer in a foreign country.
+This gives a greater degree of assurance for meeting any legal obligations.

-Payment is made to the umbrella company, they withhold contractor taxes and contributions and generate a ‘payslip’ for the contractor, along with payment.
-The key with an umbrella company is to select one that is used to doing business in the country in question and knows how to navigate the specific regulations.
+The umbrella company receives payment and withholds the contractor’s taxes and contributions.
+They also generate a ‘payslip’ for the contractor, along with payment.
+The key with an umbrella company is to select one that is familiar with the country in question.
+Here are some other important questions to ask your umbrella company

 Cost: The umbrella company will charge a percentage of the monthly contract amount for its services, which will often be more than a simple P&I service, but much less than entering a formal employment scenario.